ray-project/kuberay/docs/guidance/aws-eks-iam.md

 ## Pitfall

+* It's worth noting that this pitfall occurs in Ray images **prior to version 2.4.0**.

 For example, users may want to download their files from their S3 bucket with AWS Python SDK (`boto3`) in Ray Pods.
 However, there is a pitfall in the Ray images.
-When you execute the **boto3_example_1.py** in a Ray Pod, you will get an error like `An error occurred (403) when calling the HeadObject operation: Forbidden`.
+When you execute the **boto3_example_1.py** in a Ray Pod, you will get an error like `An error occurred (403) when calling the HeadObject operation: Forbidden` even if your pod is attached to a service account which has an IAM role that is able to access the S3 bucket.

 ```python
 # boto3_example_1.py